Polymorphism in C# with Real-Time Examples

-In this article, I am going to give you a brief introduction to Polymorphism in C#.
+In this article, I am going to discuss Polymorphism in C# with Real-Time Examples.
 Please read our previous where we discussed Abstract Class and Abstract Methods in C# with Examples.
 At the end of this article, you will understand the following polymorphism pointers in detail.

 - What is Polymorphism?